software-mansion/react-native-gesture-handler/docs/docs/component-swipeable.md

 style object for the children container (Animated.View), for example to apply `flex: 1`.

-### `iosEnableTouchpadTwoFingerGesture` (iOS only)
+### `enableTrackpadTwoFingerGesture` (iOS only)

-Enables two-finger gestures on supported platforms, for example iPads with touchpads.
-If not enabled the gesture will require click + drag, with iosEnableTouchpadTwoFingerGesture two-finger swipe will also trigger the gesture.
+Enables two-finger gestures on supported devices, for example iPads with trackpads.
+If not enabled the gesture will require click + drag, with enableTrackpadTwoFingerGesture swiping with two fingers will also trigger the gesture.

 ## Methods